mahi397/reactrouter/README.md

 Hence, in the body of my HTML, I am injecting the JS that is going to be rendered on my page

 After this when I run `npm start` I can see the development server starts on port 3000 and I can see my rendered page

+## Import React-Router nvigation components
+In `App.js` we need to import the React modules to allow for navigation within the SPA.
+When the user clicks on a link, it will take the user to a different part of the app rather than loading a different page from the server.
+In `App.js`, we add the following imports (within curly braces since importing multiple modules from the same react-router-dom package) -
+- BrowserRouter
+- Switch (to select the React component based on the selected link.
+Child of BrowserRouter)
+- Route (provides a mapping from the link to the React component.
+Child of Switch tag)
+- Link (the React Link component which actually provides the link declaration - a path to the link and a name for the link, like in HTML)